Nakkeez/calendar-app/README.md

 5. dotenv
 6. express-openid-connect

-You will need your own MongoDB cluster to make this application work.
+You will need your own MongoDB cluster to use this application.

-As this application uses Auth0 login with express-openid-connect library, you will also need an Auth0 account and to follow the instructions from here to create Web Application in Auth0 dashboard:
+As this application uses Auth0 login with express-openid-connect library, you will also need an Auth0 account.
+Follow the instructions from here to create the Web Application in Auth0 dashboard:

 https://github.com/auth0/express-openid-connect